Penguin CLI – Command Reference (v0.6.x)

 Context & Diagnostics

-/context list # List context files
+/context list # List available context files from all locations

 /context write|edit|remove|note # Manage context artifacts